cyface-de/android-backend/documentation/migration-guide_4.0.0-alpha1.md

 # Cyface Android SDK 4.0.0-alpha1 Migration Guide

-This migration guide is written for apps using the `MovebisDataCapturinService`.
+This migration guide is written for apps using the `MovebisDataCapturingService`.

 If you use the `CyfaceDataCapturingService` instead, please contact us.